 A neck lift is a surgical procedure that can give you a much more youthful and attractive look.
-It can improve the appearance of wrinkles, sagging skin, and excessive fat in the neck area.
+It can improve the appearance of wrinkles, sagging skin, and excessive fat in the neck area, which are visible signs of aging.

 In this article, we aim to answer how much a neck lift costs in the UK and we will also explore what a neck lift involves and any associated costs.